radixon/C_InParallel/Chapter01/README.md

 <br /><br />
 Task-parallelism partitions the various tasks carried out in solving the problem among CPU cores.
 Data-parallelism partitions the data used in solving the problem amoung the CPU cores.
 In both approaches, each core carries out more or less similar operations on relatively even partiitions.
 <br /><br />
 Load balancing assigns roughly the same amount of work in partitions sent to the cores.
 Coordinating the work among cores involves communication.
-Communication involves one or more cores sending completed work on partitions to another core.
+Communication is one or more cores sending completed work on partitions to another core.